 Instructions

-• Add the cubed bread to a bowl with the milk and let it soak for about 5 minutes.
+• Soak the bread.
+Add the bread to a small bowl and cover with the milk.
+Set aside for 5 minutes or so.

-• Form the meat mixture into balls (each the size of a heaping tablespoon.)
+• Shape the meatballs.
+Form the meat mixture into balls (each the size of a heaping tablespoon.)
 Roll meatballs into the flour to lightly coat and place them on a large tray for now.

-• Whisk the egg yolk with chicken broth and lemon juice.
-Add to the skillet with the remaining lemon zest, then add the meatballs back in.
+• Make the lemony sauce.
+Use a slotted spoon to transfer the meatballs to paper towels to drain.
+Whisk the egg yolk with chicken broth, lemon juice, and remaining lemon zest.
+Carefully discard most of the cooking fat and return the skillet to medium heat.
+Add the lemon mixture to the skillet, then add the meatballs back in.
 Cook over medium heat for another 5 minutes until the lemon sauce thickens.

-• Serve hot in bowls with pita bread, Greek salad and Tzatziki sauce.
-Or serve in pita pockets as sandwiches, if you prefer.
+• Finish and serve.
+Serve hot in bowls with pita bread, Greek salad and Tzatziki sauce.
+Or serve in pita pockets as sandwiches, or over rice, if you prefer.

 Video